wamp-proto/wamp-proto/rfc/text/advanced/ap_48_uris.md

 WAMP pre-defines the following error URIs for the **Advanced Profile**.
 WAMP peers SHOULD only use the defined error messages.

-A *Router* requires authentication, but *Client* does not provide authentication information in *HELLO* message
+A *Router* requires authentication, but *Client* does not provide matching informations in *HELLO* message or does not provide valid informations in *CHALLENGE* message

 {align="left"}
-        wamp.error.authentication_required

-A *Router* requires authentication, but *Client* didn't provide valid authentication information in *CHALLENGE* message

-{align="left"}
-        wamp.error.authentication_failure
+        wamp.error.authentication_failed

 A *Dealer* or *Callee* canceled a call previously issued